tomas-fryza/avr-course/Labs/01-tools/README.md

 ## Lab assignment

-1. Give me a link to your `Digital-electronics-2` repository on GitHub.
+1. Submit the link to your `Digital-electronics-2` repository on GitHub.

 2. Blink example.
 Submit:
     * Answers to questions: What is the meaning of `|`, `&`, `^`, `~`, `<<` binary operators?
 Write a truth table and explain the use of operators with examples.